Setland34/ETHkey-Paytr-Protocal/README.md

 # PAYTR-Private
 A repository for the Paytr protocol smart contracts

-## Description
+## Repository Purpose
-This repository contains the Paytr protocol smart contracts.
-These contracts are used to handle various aspects of the Paytr protocol, including transactions, token management, and other related functionalities.
+This repository contains the smart contracts for the Paytr protocol.
+The purpose of this repository is to provide a secure and efficient implementation of the Paytr protocol's functionality.

 ## Cloning the Repository
 To clone this repository, use the following command: